genesys-samples/SalesForceExternalRouting/content/100-Conclusion/_index.md

 ---
-title: "Conclusión"
+title: "Conclusion"
 chapter: true
 weight: 100
 ---

-# Conclusión
+# Conclusion

-¡Bien hecho!
-Ahora tiene un Chat Omnicanal Chat que puede enrutar con enrutamiento externo utilizando el enrutamiento Genesys Cloud CX como motor.
+Well Done!
+You now have an Omni-Channel Chat that you can route with external routing using Genesys Cloud CX routing as the engine.

-Envíe cualquier comentario o pregunta a workshops@genesys.com
+Please send any feedback or questions to workshops@genesys.com